antosubash/AbpMicroservice/readme.md

 ## Documentation

-You can find the everything in this repo explained [here](https://blog.antosubash.com/posts/abp-microservice-series).
+You can find everything in this repo explained [here](https://blog.antosubash.com/posts/abp-microservice-series).
 There is also a [YouTube Video](https://www.youtube.com/watch?v=PFFNHQUn74A) for this project.

 ## Features